rkapl123/DBAddin/docs/README.md

 ### AboutBox, Logs, Purge hidden names and other tools

-The Aboutbox can be reached by clicking the small dialogBox Launcher in the right bottom corner of the General Settings group of the DBAddin Ribbon:
+The Aboutbox can be reached by clicking the small dialogBox Launcher in the right bottom corner of the DB Addin Tools group of the DBAddin Ribbon:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AboutBox.PNG)